Mister7F/Locky/readme.md

 Then, start the server with the SSL certificate
 > `python main.py --cert=./certificate/server.crt --key=./certificate/server.key`

-And register the certificate on your device (to prevent MITM, do not accept unknown certificates)
+Register the certificate on your devices (to prevent MITM, do not accept unknown certificates)

 Android,
 > `Settings -> Password & Security -> Privacy -> Encryption & credentials -> Install the certificate (.cert) from your SD card`